ash/raku-course/essentials/numbers/exercises/sum-of-numbers/solution/index.md

 ## Comments

 Notice that we are directly using the value returned by the `prompt` routine.
-This may cause problems if the user enters a string that does not represent a value.
+That may cause problems if the user enters a string that does not represent a value.
 We can make the program better in the future after we learn about exceptions.

 {% include nav.html %}